 The benefits for our clients

-This partnership helps the City of Toronto effectively tackle the food and organic waste challenge in Ontario and establish a resilient, long-term and self-sustaining farm-to-fork supply chain that is built on the principles of sustainability and circularity.
+This partnership helps the City of Toronto effectively tackle its organic food waste challenge by establishing a resilient, long-term and self-sustaining farm-to-fork supply chain that is built on the principles of sustainability and circularity.

-- Create a durable closed-loop food and organics system that replaces the end-of-life concept of waste with restoration, maximizes the use of existing resources, addresses the City’s landfill shortages and protects the environment and the community
+- Creates a durable closed-loop food and organics system that replaces the end-of-life concept of waste with restoration, maximizes the use of existing resources and protects the environment and the community.

 - Achieve the goals set in Ontario’s Food and Organic Waste Action Plan